-Singapore Turkey call for projects
+Singapore Turkey call for innovative projects

 This call for projects was issued under Eureka's network projects, which are based on the mutual agreement of participating national and regional funding agencies.

 The national funding agencies from Singapore and Turkey have provided funding for organisations to collaborate on international R&D projects in all fields.